yoelwep13578/strings-chordforge/README.md

 2. Click on the diagram to mark the finger positions as desired

-    - Click before the nut to mark a muted string or open string
+    - Click before the nut to mark a muted string or open string.
     - Click anywhere on the fretboard to mark the finger position.
-Click at same position again to remove it
+Click at same position again to remove it.
     - Right click anywhere on the fretboard to mark as highlighted finger position.

    or you can start by selecting a chord and its variations, then adjust the positions.

 3. Customize the diagram to your liking.

+4. Export the result `Ctrl+E`.

+    - You can save it as SVG.
+    - You can save it as PNG or JPG formats, and use desired size.
-4. Export the result.
-You can adjust the image width.
-You can choose SVG, PNG, JPG formats, or simply copy it if you don't want to bother downloading it.
+    - Or simply copy it `Ctrl+C` if you don't want to bother downloading it.

 ## Example Use Cases